10 Pro Tips for Installing Outdoor Security Lighting

 4. Security for Your Security Lighting

-Your security lighting is meant to protect you --- but who protects it?
-Going along with tip #3, you want your lighting put up high because it is harder for intruders to tamper with them then.
+Your security lighting is meant to protect you—but who protects it?
+Another reason to install high lights is because that makes it harder for intruders to tamper with them then.

 Intruders can, and will, also cut your power to make sure that they can slip in unnoticed.
 Make sure that your wires are in areas that are harder to access, and that any power boxes you have also have their own security lighting to ward off people with intent to vandalize your security lighting.

-Another option for this is to use solar powered security lighting.
-They can be much more difficult to tamper with if they are installed up high because there are no wires coming low enough to be cut.
+Another option is to use solar-powered security lighting.
+These can be much more difficult to tamper with if they are installed up high because there are no wires coming low enough to be cut.

-Don’t make it easy on your intruders by disabling your own lights!
-You must make sure you have a proper maintenance routine to keep your lights working at their best.
+Don’t make it easy for your intruders by disabling your own lights!
+You must make sure you have a proper maintenance routine to keep your lights working their best.

 Establishing a proper maintenance routine is the easiest thing you can probably do for your lighting.
-Take some time, at the start or end of the month say, at just check all of the lights to make sure everything is working as it should.
+Take some time every month to just check all of the lights to make sure everything is working as it should.

 Bright lights that are on all of the time can actually have the opposite effect of letting the burglar see exactly what they are doing!

-It gets worse when they are also improperly shielded; causing a lot of glare.
+It gets worse when they are also improperly shielded, causing a lot of glare.
 Burglars love glare.
-People don't want to look directly at lights because it hurts the eye.
+People don't want to look directly at lights because it hurts the eyes.
 So if your lights glare into your neighbor's eyes, they aren't going to ever be looking that way.
 A burglar can easily then sneak their way by behind the curtain of light!